-|+||Date open||Date closed||Days||Asset||Signal||Return||Result|
+|Date open||Date closed||Days||Asset||Signal||Return||Result|

 |Our S&P500 model signalled a LONG direction mid-April, after being short since Feb 25th when the COVID-19 related sell-off really got going.
 In the previous downturn the model had delivered a +11.5% performance by being short, at some point outperforming the market by +57% in our long/short signals portfolio.
 As you will often see, our models stayed in the trade a little too long and gave up some of the upside.
 Nevertheless you would never have been down more than 4% in stocks during 2020 following our signals, compared to -30% on the index itself.|

+The S&P500 lists the largest American stocks and covers about 80% of the American stock markets in terms of market cap.
 Our stocks model uses daily dividend-adjusted prices for the S&P500 as input.
 This index consists of the 500 largest companies listed on exchanges in the United States.
 The LSS S&P500 model is calibrated on a history of daily stock prices going back several decades (smoothed out over the medium term) as well as a number of other exogenous risk factors across other asset classes that may impact its behavior.

 The easiest way to trade the S&P500 is through ETFs like the SPY.

 We believe that a win rate above 60-70% is feasible in the longer term.
-Not every signal is going to beat it out of the ballpark, and the quality and health of all models varies as some have a harder time grasping market dynamics.
+Not every signal is going to beat it out of the ball park, and the quality and health of all models varies as some have a harder time grasping market dynamics.
 But systematic implementation of our signals has so far proven to be able to beat the market by a wide margin, offering far better risk-adjusted returns.